Organize fields into reusable, configurable forms that can be easily assigned to programs, rentals, and other workflows.

 The red * on a question indicates that it is required.
 The guest must answer this question before submitting the registration page.

-Grab the hamburger icon to drag-and-drop questions to rearrange their order on the form.
+Grab the hamburger icon to drag-and-drop fields to rearrange their order on the form.

-Icons indicate if the question also appears on the Multi-Reg or Quick Add Reg forms.
+Icons indicate if the field also appears on the Multi-Reg or Quick Add Reg forms.

-If a question is marked as conditional, it will only display on the registration form when a specific response is provided to its trigger (parent) question.
-We’ll discuss conditional questions later in this article.
+If a field is marked as conditional, it will only display on the registration form when a specific response is provided to its trigger (parent) field.
+We’ll discuss conditional fields later in this article.

 Click the kebab (three vertical dots) to view options.

-- Required - require a response to the question before submitting the form.
+- Required - require a response to the field before submitting the form.

 - Include on multi-person reg - when that feature is enabled on a program.